allengarvin/adventofcode2020/01/README.md

 >are not used block compilation.
 It makes it really difficult to comment things out briefly
 >when debugging or testing.

+Javascript
+>Knowledge: 3

+>I've tried my hardest to avoid JavaScript all these years.
+However, since I work with Mongo
+>daily at my current job, I've been forced to use it some.
+Here's a program that creates a
+>couple collections in Mongo to help solve the problem.

 PHP
 >Knowledge: 4